Tongue bumps appear due to several reasons. While most of them go harmless, they serve as an indication of an infection or a disease.

 The common location for oral fibroma is along the inside of the cheeks, where the lower and upper teeth are in contact.
 Besides the appearance, no symptoms are related to oral fibroma.

 However, the bumps might grow up to 1 cm in diameter across a period of a few weeks and months.

 4) Lymphoepithelial Cysts

-Known as Branchial cyst, Lymphoepithelial cysts are considered to be benign in nature.
-While you might observe the condition in form of multilocular or unilocular lesions, the cysts contain a yellow colored non-viscous fluid.
+While you might observe the condition in the form of multilocular or unilocular lesions, the cysts contain a yellow-colored non-viscous fluid.

 5) Canker Sores

-It’s never difficult to diagnose the bumps because the person experiences a tingling sensation, a red area in the mouth or yellow oval-shaped ulcers.
-But, if the condition becomes severe, then the lymph might get swollen or the person might feel feverish.
+It’s never difficult to diagnose the bumps because they experience a tingling sensation, a red area in the mouth or yellow oval-shaped ulcers.
+But, if the condition becomes severe, then the lymph might get swollen or feel feverish.